 together to form the Chesapeake Marine Railway and Dry Dock Company [CRDDC]

 1869 Myers is one of nine black delegates to attend the National Labor Movement Convention Creates the Colored

 National Labor Union and is elected as the first president

 1870 Becomes the second Afro-American in Maryland’s history to receive federal appointment as a messenger to the

 Seniors (age 60+) – $4.00

 Children under 6 admitted free

 Living Classrooms is proud to partner with the Baltimore National Heritage Area’s Urban Rangers as the exclusive guided tour provider at the Frederick Douglass Isaac Myers Maritime Park.
-For more information and to arrange a guided tour date for your school, family, or community group please call the Heritage Area office at (410) 878-6411 or inquire via email at firstname.lastname@example.org.
+For more information and to arrange a guided tour date for your school, family, or community group please call Megan McSwain at the Heritage Area office (443)-743-9073 or inquire via email at firstname.lastname@example.org.
 Minimum group size is 10.